Security Misconfigurations: How They Happen, Common Examples, Prevention

 Implement a threat awareness program

 Educating developers, users, and executives about the threats posed by misconfigurations—and how easily they can occur—is one of the best long-term initiatives you can pursue.
-Creating a threat awareness program will support individuals in understanding what they should do to protect themselves and your organization.
+Creating a threat awareness program will support individuals in understanding what they should do to protect themselves and their organization.
 When people know to question the default settings, they'll be much more likely to actually harden new applications they deploy.

 Use a CSPM solution